Al-Amin: Caliphate

-Hostility towards al-Mamun
+Hostility towards governor al-Mamun

 Al-Ma'mun had mistrusted al-Amin before their father's death and convinced Harun to take him with him on Harun's last journey east.
 Although Harun had instructed the Baghdad commanders of this expedition to remain with al-Ma'mun, after Harun's death they returned to Baghdad.

+Harun's second heir, Abdallah (future al-Ma'mun), who was tasked with the governance of Khurasan, regarded the withdrawal of the entire army as a betrayal, and vainly tried to dissuade al-Fadl from this move.

 Al-Amin sought to turn al-Ma'mun's financial agent in Rayy against al-Ma'mun and he ordered al-Ma'mun to acknowledge al-Amin's son Musa as heir and return to Baghdad.
 Al-Ma'mun replaced his agent in Rayy and refused the orders.
-His mother was Persian and he had strong support in Iran.

 The brothers had different mothers.
-Al-Amin was prompted to move against al-Ma'mun by meddlesome ministers, especially al-Fadl ibn al-Rabi'.
+Al-Amin was prompted to move against al-Ma'mun by meddlesome ministers, especially al-Fadl ibn al-Rabi.
 He had Harun's succession documents brought from Mecca to Baghdad, where he destroyed them.
 Then, he sent agents east to stir opposition to al-Ma'mun.
 However, a careful watch at the frontier denied them the opportunity.
 Al-Amin denied al-Ma'mun's request for his family and money and kept them in Baghdad.

+Back in Baghdad, Al-Fadl ibn al-Rabi remained Amin's leading advisor, but his role in the governance of the state seems to have been limited.
+Nevertheless, he was the leading figure among those in the Abbasid establishment who pressured Amin into reversing his father's succession plans, removing Ma'mun from his place in the succession in favor of Amin's son Musa, and also as governor of Khurasan.
+This policy increased the already existing polarization of the Abbasid elites between the two princes, with the Khurasani nobility, headed by Ma'mun's vizier, al-Fadl ibn Sahl, flocking to Ma'mun, whom they saw as the champion of their interests against the central government in Baghdad.
+The breach between the two sides was complete in November 810, when Amin dropped Ma'mun's name from the Friday prayer.